PoreddyLohithReddy/DataScience_Project/Data Science Project/Data/ReadMe.txt

 - User_Score: Score by Metacritic's subscribers
 - User_Count: Number of users who gave the user_score
 - Developer: Party responsible for creating the game
+- Rating : Rating given to the game

 ## Data Preprocessing
 The dataset required some preprocessing before it could be used for analysis.
 This included filling missing values with appropriate values, converting some columns to the correct data type, and dropping some unnecessary columns.
 For this dataset 6 columns were dropped.
+The features dropped are from Critic_Score to Rating as most of the values in those features were missing.